Descent098/pyerewolf/docs/index.md

-# Package name
+# Pyerewolf

-Welcome to the package_name docs!
+A web version of the [werewolf](https://www.playwerewolf.co/) game implemented in python using Flask.